 Commercial Fryer Sizing for Your Food Service Operation

-Commercial fryers come in nearly as many different shapes and sizes as people, which can make it seem pretty tough to be sure you get the right one for your food service operation.
-Fortunately, there are some pretty set rules that can help guide you through the process of purchasing this key piece of restaurant equipment.
+Commercial fryers come in nearly as many different shapes and sizes as people, which can make it seem pretty tough to be sure you get the right one for your foodservice operation.
+Fortunately, there are some guidelines that can help you through the process of purchasing this key piece of restaurant equipment.

 Sorting Commercial Fryers by Size

 Fryers are sized based on the number of pounds of fryer oil they can hold, so 40-pound units can hold 40 pounds of oil.
 A common mistake made by first-timers shopping for a commercial fryer is to assume that the pound rating establishes how much fried food the unit can produce, which leads them to buy a much bigger machine than they need.
 Despite the rating in pounds, fryer oil is sold as a liquid.
 Go figure.